johnfairh/RubyGateway/README.md

 ## Installation

-For macOS, if you are happy to use the system Ruby, you just need to include the RubyBridge framework as a dependency.
+For macOS, if you are happy to use the system Ruby then you just need to include the RubyBridge framework as a dependency.
 If you are building on Linux or want to use a different Ruby then you also need to configure CRuby.

+RubyBridge requires 'original' MRI/YARV/CRuby Ruby - no JRuby/Rubinius/etc.

 ### Getting the framework